MarilisaMoio/pomodoro-timer-test/readme.md

 - Add some phrases in the DOM signaling when the pause starts, when it ends, the number of sets etc;
 - Add a "pause" button;
 - Add a counter in the DOM showing how much time is left;
-- Add the possibility to let the user choose the working time and pause duration;
+- Add the possibility to let the user choose the working time and pause duration <small style="color: orange">⚠️ work in progress ⚠️</small>;
 - Divide the main function in smaller ones, if possible;
 - Add sort of a clock-face around the pomodoro, making more clear how much time is left.